-The Department of Biology offer courses at a postgraduate level to both internal and external PhD students.
+The Department of Biology offers courses at a postgraduate level to both internal and external PhD students.
 Contact the person responsible for the course to get information about prerequisites and how to apply.

-A major part of the course consists of practical work on preparing and imaging ( or TEM) of the your own material.
+A major part of the course consists of practical work on preparing and imaging your own material.

 Register by sending an e-mail to Ola Gustafsson including name, department, address, research group and supervisor details.
-Last day to register is 20 February 2020.
+The last day to register is 20 February 2020.

 The course is free of charge for ADMIRE (Advanced Microscopy Research Environment) members.
 It is free of charge to become a member of ADMIRE, the microscopy research school for PhD students.
 Register at www.admire.lu.se.
 For non-LU students, the course fee is 10 000 SEK.